 The non-contingent component of the Company's debt guarantee arrangements is recorded at amortized cost, but measured at fair value for disclosure purposes.
-The carrying value of the Company's non-contingent liability of \$45 million and \$10 million approximates the fair value at June 30, 2022 and December 31, 2021, respectively (Level 3 of the fair value hierarchy).
-Such guarantees will be amortized in future periods over the contractual term.
+The carrying value of the Company's non-contingent liability of \$43 million and \$10 million approximates the fair value at September 30, 2022 and December 31, 2021, respectively (Level 3 of the fair value hierarchy).
+Such guarantees will be amortized in future periods over the contractual term of the debt.
 The contingent component of the Company's debt guarantee arrangements represents the current expected credit losses to which the Company is exposed.
-The amount of the liability is estimated based on certain financial metrics of the Lending Joint Ventures and historical industry data, which is used to develop assumptions of the likelihood the guaranteed parties will default and the level of credit losses in the event a default occurs (Level 3 of the fair value hierarchy).
-The Company recognized \$3 million during each of the three months ended June 30, 2022 and 2021, and \$6 million during each of the six months ended June 30, 2022 and 2021, within other (expense) income in its consolidated statements of income related to its release from risk under the non-contingent guarantees as well as a change in the provision of estimated credit losses associated with the indebtedness of the joint ventures.
+The amount of the liability is estimated based on certain financial metrics of the Lending Joint Ventures and historical industry data, which is used to develop assumptions of the likelihood the guaranteed parties will default and the level of credit losses in the event a default occurs.
+The Company recognized \$2 million and \$3 million during the three months ended September 30, 2022 and 2021, respectively, and \$8 million during the nine months ended September 30, 2022 and 2021, respectively, within other (expense) income in its consolidated statements of income related to its release from risk under the non-contingent guarantees as well as a change in the provision of estimated credit losses associated with the indebtedness of the joint ventures.